gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 ## Quicklinks

+If you know what this is all about, you can do the following:

+* use the **GNU MCU Eclipse IDE for C/C++ Developers** packages, which packs Eclipse with the plug-ins; for this go to [GitHub Releases](https://github.com/gnu-mcu-eclipse/org.eclipse.epp.packages/releases/) and download the binary for your platform;
-If you know what this is all about, drag-and-drop the **Install** button available below to your running Eclipse workspace and follow the **Eclipse Marketplace** install/update steps.
+* drag-and-drop the **Install** button available below to your running Eclipse workspace and follow the **Eclipse Marketplace** install/update steps.

 <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=2593184" class="drag" title="Drag to your running Eclipse workspace."><img class="img-responsive" src="https://marketplace.eclipse.org/sites/all/themes/solstice/public/images/marketplace/btn-install.png" alt="Drag to your running Eclipse workspace." /></a>